-The audit committee's responsibilities include:

-- \ddot{Y} appointing, approving the compensation of, and assessing the independence of our registered public accounting firm; - Y overseeing the work of our registered public accounting firm, including through the receipt and consideration of reports from such firm; - Ÿ reviewing and discussing with management and the registered public accounting firm our annual and quarterly financial statements and related disclosures; - Ÿ monitoring our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics;

-- Y discussing our risk management policies; - Ÿ establishing policies regarding hiring employees from the registered public accounting firm and procedures for the receipt and retention of accounting related complaints and concerns; - \dot{Y} meeting independently with our internal auditing staff, if any, registered public accounting firm and management; - Ÿ reviewing and approving or ratifying any related person transactions; and - Ÿ preparing the audit committee report required by SEC rules.
+- The audit committee's responsibilities include: - Ÿ appointing, approving the compensation of, and assessing the independence of our registered public accounting firm; - Ÿ overseeing the work of our registered public accounting firm, including through the receipt and consideration of reports from such firm; - Ϋ́ reviewing and discussing with management and the registered public accounting firm our annual and quarterly financial statements and related disclosures; - Ÿ monitoring our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics; - Ÿ discussing our risk management policies; - Ÿ establishing policies regarding hiring employees from the registered public accounting firm and procedures for the receipt and retention of accounting related complaints and concerns; - Ÿ meeting independently with our internal auditing staff, if any, registered public accounting firm and management; - $\ddot{\mathrm{Y}}~$ reviewing and approving or ratifying any related person transactions; and - Ÿ preparing the audit committee report required by Securities Exchange Commission, or SEC, rules.

-The members of our audit committee are . serves as the chairperson of the committee.
+The members of our audit committee are , and . serves as the chairperson of the committee.
 All members of our audit committee meet the requirements for financial literacy under the applicable rules and regulations of the SEC and NASDAQ.
-Our board has determined that and are independent under the applicable NASDAQ rules and regulations.
+Our board of directors has determined that and are independent under the applicable NASDAQ rules and regulations.
 Our board of directors has determined that is an "audit committee financial expert" as defined by applicable SEC rules and has the requisite financial sophistication as defined under the applicable NASDAQ rules and regulations.